onlook-dev/onlook/README.md

 #### Download from website

-You could also download the pre-built app from [onlook.dev](https://onlook.dev/)
+Visit [onlook.dev](https://onlook.dev/) to download the pre-built app.

 ### Usage